yamamaz/konnichiwa/README.md

 * Updating user profile
 * Uploading profile picture
 * Like and comment functionality for posts.
-* Search for users,posts and comments.
+* Search for users, posts and comments.
 * Sorting results by date, likes and comments.